srinimreddy/hello-world/README.md

 # hello-world
-Hello World Repository for learninig
+Hello World Repository
+This is a test repository created for learnning the basics of Git, and using Github.